 The regional integrated transport network provides for the safe and efficient movement of people and goods through a range of transport options.
 The network fosters opportunity to establish the region as a distribution hub.
 The road network links the high-impact industrial area of Paget and potential future high-impact industrial area of Rosella to mining destinations to the west, the major Ports of Mackay and Hay Point and associated support industries.
 The hierarchy of roads maintains effective traffic movement in urban and rural areas and connects to the national road and rail network.
-The future multimodal transport corridor connects the Mackay Harbour to the Bruce Highway and the major State and road network, including the future Mackay Ring Road (bypass road).
+The future multimodal transport corridor connects the Mackay Harbour to the Bruce Highway and the State and local road network, including the Mackay Ring Road and the future Bowen Basin Service Link.

-The future Mackay Ring Road (bypass road) enables the movement of heavy vehicles west of the Mackay urban area boundary and across the Pioneer River without intrusion into the residential areas, inner suburbs and the City Centre.
+The Mackay Ring Road enables the movement of heavy vehicles west of the Mackay urban area boundary and across the Pioneer River without intrusion into the residential areas, inner suburbs and the City Centre.
+The future Bowen Basin Service Link enables movement of heavy vehicles between the Paget industrial area and the Bowen Basin without intrusion into the Walkerston urban area.
 The rail system enables the movement of passengers and bulky goods and connects to the north coast rail line as well as the Ports of Mackay and Hay Point.
 The sugar cane rail network supports efficient movement of cane to sugar mills.